OrsonDeWitt/BirdMApp/README.md

 ### Installation

 No installation is required.
 Simply unzip the archive and run "BirdMApp.bat" from the root directory.
 The app is portable, which means you can copy it to a flash drive or another computer and use it anywhere without losing your data.

 You may receive a warning from Windows that the file is from an unknown source.
 As far as I understand, this can be fixed by creating an installer and signing it, but it's just a (less) convenient wrapper for a zip archive, so I didn't bother (any advice from experienced developers is appreciated).

 If you may want to put an icon on the desktop, the icon is included in the root folder, just change the path to wherever you put the app in.

-*Note #1: there must not be any non-Latin letters in the path.
-So if your computer's name has hieroglyphics, don't put it on Desktop (the full path to Desktop contains your user folder).
+*Note: there must not be any non-Latin characters in the path.
+So if your computer's name has hieroglyphics, don't put it on desktop (the full path to desktop contains your computer name).
 Put it on C:/ or any other drive instead.*

-*Note #2: if running "BirdMApp.bat" does not open a new tab in your default browser, copy and replace the "config.cfg" file from "BirdMApp" folder to "BirdMApp/app"*

 ### Import